Jean-Martin Moye: Death

 Exhausted and ill, Moye returned to France in 1784.
 He resumed the direction of the Sisters of Divine Providence and evangelized Lorraine and Alsace by preaching missions.
 The French Revolution of 1791 drove him into exile, and with his Sisters he retired to Trier.
 After the capture of the city by the French troops, typhoid fever broke out and, helped by his Sisters, he devoted himself to hospital work.
 He contracted the disease and died in 1793.

 Moye was buried in the cemetery of the cathedral.
 The cemetery, however, was closed in 1808 and paved over to form the Konstantinsplatz of the city.
 His grave has never been identified.

+Veneration

+Moye's spiritual writings were approved by theologians on 10 June 1895.
+On 14 January 1891, his cause was formally opened, granting him the title of Servant of God.
+On 21 May 1945, Pope Pius XII declared him to be Venerable.